ItsNicko/studiofran.co/README.md

 - Optimize for iPhone

 ### 💡 Philosophy
 I build things I want to see exist.
-Sometimes they break — I fix them or rebuild.
+Sometimes they break, I fix them or rebuild.
 No credentials, just curiosity, time, and trial/error.

 ---